-The murals here of the local farming couple, Geoff and Merrilyn Horman can never be photographed together because they are on opposite sides of two grain silos.
+The artwork here of the local farming couple, Geoff and Merrilyn Horman can never be photographed together because they are painted on opposite sides of two grain silos.

-The Horman’s are part of a family who have lived and farmed in the area for four generations.
-Painted by Rone in mid-2017, he wanted the mural to portray his subjects as wise and knowing; nurturing the town’s future with their vast farming experience and longstanding connection to the area.
+The Horman’s are part of a family who has lived and farmed in the area for four generations.
+Painted by Rone in mid-2017, he wanted the mural to portray his subjects as wise and knowing, nurturing the town’s future with their vast farming experience and longstanding connection to the area.

 Rone worked for two weeks to transform the two 1939-built GrainCorp silos.
 He went to great lengths to paint in the silo’s existing raw concrete tones to produce a work that would integrate sensitivity into its environment.
-Utilising this muted monochrome palette, he added water to his paint as a blending tool to produce a ghostly, transparent effect – a signature of his distinctive painting style.
+Utilising this muted monochrome palette, he added water to his paint as a blending tool to create a ghostly, transparent effect – a signature of his distinctive painting style.

 An influential figure in Australia’s early street art scene, Rone is perhaps best known for his large-scale “Jane Doe” portraits, featuring beautiful young women painted onto old, decaying backgrounds.
-This interplay between beauty and decay is a key theme throughout his work; emphasising the fleeting nature of beauty and encouraging audiences to appreciate it while it lasts.
+This interplay between beauty and decay is a key theme throughout his work, emphasising the fleeting nature of beauty and encouraging audiences to appreciate it while it lasts.

-To prepare his Patchewollock mural, Brisbane artist, Fintan Magee booked a room at the local pub to immerse himself in the local community and to get to know its people.
-When he met local sheep and grain farmer, Nick “Noodle” Hulland, Magee knew he had found his subject.
+To prepare his Patchewollock mural, Brisbane artist Fintan Magee booked a room at the local pub to immerse himself in the local community and to get to know its people.
+When he met local sheep and grain farmer Nick “Noodle” Hulland, Magee knew he had found his subject.

 Combining surreal and figurative imagery with a trained artist’s discipline and technical skill, Magee’s work explores global themes and climate change, displacement and migration, as well as environmental issues such as his family’s experience in the devasting 2011 Brisbane floods.
-Understanding that not everyone has access to art galleries, Magee aims to make art more accessible to isolated communities and general public.
+Understanding that not everyone has access to art galleries, Magee aims to make art more accessible to isolated communities and the general public.